miraisolutions/secretsanta/README.md

 Previewing the .rst files does not work properly in PyCharm, apparently because [it only supports a subset of Sphinx](https://stackoverflow.com/questions/53130720/sphinx-unknown-directive-type-toctree-error-in-pycharm-but-index-html-works).

-[//]: # "TODO mention about different results + why that is the case" Alternative build without Makefile:
+Alternative build without Makefile:
 ```bash
 sphinx-build -b html <sourcedir> <builddir>